 11. How will athletic contests be handled on the day of a 2-hour delay?

-If the school district has a 2-hour delay the Athletic Office continues with the scheduled games and or practices for that day.
-Principals have the discretion in regards to cancelling practices only on two hour delay days.
+If the school district has a 2-hour delay, the Athletic Office continues with the scheduled games and or practices for that day.
+Principals have the discretion in regard to canceling practices only on two-hour delay days.
 They will consult with the Transportation Department to determine the best practice on a given day regarding contests.

-If school is cancelled for weather, ALL City League contests and all non-league contests played at home venues (schools) are postponed until the next available date that is feasible.
+If school is canceled due to weather, ALL City League contests and all non-league contests played at home venues (schools) are postponed until the next available date that is feasible.
 The Athletic Office will determine the rescheduled date.

-If school is cancelled for weather and a school is playing a non-league contest or tournament outside of the city and the school they are playing is still hosting the contest the schools have been permitted to play.
+If school is canceled because of weather and a school is playing a non-league contest or tournament outside the city and the school they are playing is still hosting the contest, the schools are permitted to play.
 This decision is left to the discretion of the building Principal and staff. (usually only occurs at the high school level)